circuitid/circuitid-python/README.md

 import time
 import circuitid_python
 from pprint import pprint
-from circuitid_python.rest.tags import accepted_senders_api
+from circuitid_python.api.tags import accepted_senders_api
-from circuitid_python.CircuitIDModel.acceptedsenders import Acceptedsenders from circuitid_python.CircuitIDModel.response_error import ResponseError
+from circuitid_python.models.acceptedsenders import Acceptedsenders from circuitid_python.models.response_error import ResponseError
 # Defining the host is optional and defaults to https://cloud9.circuitid.com
 # See configuration.py for a list of all supported configuration parameters.
 configuration = circuitid_python.Configuration(